chrisd1100/merton/README.md

 ## Overview
-Merton is a cycle accurate NES emulator written in pure C with no dependencies.
-The code base is lean with a focus on accuracy and readability--but don't let its minimal nature fool you, it [passes almost every known test](/test) and successfully emulates tricky games such as [Battletoads](https://en.wikipedia.org/wiki/Battletoads_(video_game)) with a only a handful of minor issues listed below.
+Merton is an accurate NES emulator written in C with no dependencies.
+The code base is lean with a focus on accuracy and readability--but although it is minimal, it [passes almost every known test](/test) and successfully emulates tricky games.

-#### Test Issues
-- ppu_nmi_sync: Leftmost pixel is a few short of the Famicom result
-- ppu_dpcmletterbox: Slight wiggle periodically, Famicom does not

-#### Game Issues
+#### Issues
-- Micro Machines: very close, but needs revised sprite hit timing after resolving nmi_sync
+- Micro Machines: Thin black line on title screen, related to OAM

 ## Building
 Simply type `make` or `nmake` (on Windows) to build the emulator.
 The makefiles assume a basic C build toolchain, meaning Microsoft Visual Studio on Windows, `gcc` on Linux, and `Xcode` command line tools on macOS.